PEM-Humboldt/regi0/README.md

 conda install -c conda-forge
 ```

-## Ejecución
+## Execution
-To check whether the installation of `wiutils` was succesful, execute the following command:
+To check whether the installation of `wiutils` was successful, execute the following command:

 ```shell
 python -c "import regi0"